-I hope these tips are helpful — they make a big difference for me in how much I’m able to accomplish in a day, a week, and a month!
+I hope these time management tips are helpful — they make a big difference for me in how much I’m able to accomplish in a day, a week, and a month!

-And of course, if you have any other questions, leave me a comment!
+And of course, if you have any other questions on time management tips, leave me a comment!

 photos by Priscilla Frey